 Many people don’t understand the work of UI/UX designer.
 For them, it’s just designing that need to look good.
-At the start of a project, it is important to understand what to ask graphic design clients to gather as much information as possible.
+At the start of a project, it is important for designers to understand what to ask graphic design clients to gather as much information as possible.

 This needs to take place before you have someone to handle the job, as it is obvious to have a meeting to determine the cost and timeframe of the project.
 To get the accurate estimate in your proposal you should ask some or all of the research questions below.
 It will help you provide the right information to your UI/UX designer.

 Research who do you what the design for.
 This will have a great impact on the style, content, and message of the project.
-For example, a person in vietnam has different UI preference then someone in US.
+For example, a person in Vietnam has different UI preference then someone in US.
 And so on for different factors mentioned below.

 Now, some factors that can impact its design:

 - Internal (i.e. employees of the company) or external customers

 - Geographic location

 - Depending on the project, factors like economic status and religion may also come into play.